agustinfitipaldi/blood/README.md

 **Solution**: Fixed in current version (we configure plotext for ISO dates).
 Delete your `blood_panels.db` and start fresh if you have old bad data.

-## Development Notes

-### Why blessed instead of Textual/Rich?

-Textual wants to give you layouts and widgets.
-We're hand-drawing a rolodex with perspective scaling.
-That requires manual character positioning. blessed gives us low-level terminal control without the curses pain.

-### Why SQLite instead of JSON/CSV?

-Because querying.
-"Give me last 10 entries for component X ordered by date" is one line of SQL.
-In JSON you're parsing, filtering, sorting in Python.
-SQLite is instant even with thousands of entries.

-### Why not use a web interface?

-Because terminal is faster.
-No browser, no server, no webpack, no JavaScript.
-Just pure data entry at typing speed.

-### Performance Characteristics

-- **Startup time**: ~50ms (SQLite connection + component load)
-- **Render time**: <10ms for full screen redraw
-- **Input latency**: <5ms (blocking inkey, event-driven)
-- **Database queries**: <1ms for typical operations

-Tested with 100 components and 10,000 entries - still instant.

-## Future Ideas (You'll Never Build These)

-- Export to CSV/JSON
-- Import from lab results PDF
-- Plotting multiple components on same graph
-- Trend analysis / moving averages
-- Notifications when values go out of range
-- Sync to cloud (encrypted)
-- Mobile companion app
-- AI health insights
-- Integration with Apple Health
-- Multi-user support
-- Backup/restore functionality

-But honestly, you probably just need to track HbA1c, creatinine, and LDL.
-The current feature set is fine.

 ## License

 Do whatever you want with this code.
 It's a single-file Python script for personal health tracking.
 If it helps you, great.
 If you improve it, cool.
 No warranty, no support, no corporate bullshit.